KendyC/kendyc.github.io/ReadMe.md

 now everything's our technology

-this world our classroom, our laboratory.
+this world our classroom, our laboratory

 and an uncertain future society means a lot more than just, <b>ME</b>